a13marquez/spotaroom/README.md

 a lot of it configuring Webpack.
 Another decision I took was not adding lots of unit test, I think there is few test I can do on the front end, and to be honest I wasn't really sure how to test the Nodejs part.
-I created a config for testint
+I created a config for testing using Jest and Enzyme, which also did me add a .babelrc file.
+I would like to add eslint for the project, but I did no have time.